Installing Python Packages¶

 Note

 Virtual Environment documentation and tutorials will often tell you to run the command python3 -m venv .venv to create an environment.
 The . at the beginning of .venv creates a hidden directory in the current working directory.
 You won't see this directory if you run the ls command by itself, run ls -a to see hidden files and directories.
-If you are new to virtual environments and Linux we recommend using a descriptive name for your environment that is not hidden (doesn't start with .).
+If you are new to virtual environments and Linux we recommend using a descriptive name for your environment, such as projectname_venv.

 By default environments will be fully isolated and Python will only see the packages you've installed in the environment.
 You can signal your virtual environment to "see" system installed packages by using the flag --system-site-packages when creating the environment.
-This is useful when the module you are using has packages already installed.
+This is useful when the miniforge module has some of the packages you are using.
 For example:

 Before installing packages or using an environment we need to activate the environment: